SystemsApproach/private5g/software/smallcell.rst

 ~~~~~~~~~~~~~~~~~

 Successfully connecting a UE to the Internet is not a straightforward
 exercise.
-It involves configuring the UE, small cell, and SD-Core
+It involves configuring the UE, gNB, and SD-Core
-software in a consistent way; establishing SCTP-based control plane
+software in a consistent way; establishing SCTP-based control plane (N2)
-and GTP-based user plane connections between the base station and
+and GTP-based user plane (N3) connections between the base station and
 Mobile Core; and traversing multiple IP subnets along the end-to-end
 path.

-The UE and small cell provide limited diagnostic tools.
+The UE and gNB provide limited diagnostic tools.
 For example,
 it's possible to run ``ping`` and ``traceroute`` from both.
 You can
 also run the ``ksniff`` tool described in Stage 1, but the most
 helpful packet traces you can capture are shown in the following